Lane Splitting Could Put Everyone in Danger

 Motorcycle groups and riders are strongly for the legalization of lane splitting, and they have plenty of support.
 Many lawmakers and experts feel the same.

 They state that this helps reduce traffic congestion.
 One study showed accidents due to lane splitting result in less serious injuries than other types of motorcycle accidents, which supporters use as evidence that it increases rider safety.
-They also note that it removes motorcycles from dangerous spots within traffic, which can save lives.
+They also note that it removes motorcycles from dangerous spots in traffic, which can save lives.

 Formal opinions are that lane splitting does seem to be effective as a safeguard for riders if done at speeds of less than 50 mph.
 When passing other vehicles, a motorcycle should never go more than 15 mph faster than the other vehicles.
 In other conditions, though, it could prove harmful.